 It’s no secret that nursing is one of the most challenging and taxing (mentally and physically) professions a person can choose.
 But undergoing a travel assignment, while exciting and adventurous, also involves signing up for a lot of “unknowns” in the work environment.
 Jumping into a new hospital in a new city, working with new patients, doctors, and travel nurses means taking in a lot of change at once.
-At times it can feel overwhelming, and you may even find yourself noticing signs and symptoms of burnout.
+At times it can feel overwhelming, and you may even find yourself noticing signs and symptoms of nursing burnout.

 This is not a free pass to skip out on your scheduled nursing shifts!
-But it’s important to set and respect boundaries when it comes to preserving your energy to avoid emotional exhaustion.
-When in a new location you might put pressure on yourself to go to happy hours, hikes, and other social events to meet other travel nurses and make friends…but be careful not to do so at the expense of your mental health.
+But it’s important to set and respect boundaries when it comes to preserving your energy to avoid emotional exhaustion and compassion fatigue.
+When in a new location you might put pressure on yourself to go to happy hours, hikes, and other social events to meet other travel nurses in your healthcare organization and make friends…but be careful not to do so at the expense of your mental health.
 It’s important to be aware of what you need to recharge and to feel comfortable saying “No” when you feel your tank running low.
-Being mindful of how different things make you feel is one of the best ways to practice self-care.
+Being mindful of how different things make you feel is one of the best ways to practice self care.

 6) Laugh.
 I know, it’s cheesy, but what if you truly made an effort to experience more laughter in your day?
 Whether it’s going home and watching a funny movie, meeting up with friends and having a game night, going to a comedy show, or slowing down during the day to joke around and build a friendly patient and nurse relationship.
 Laughter reminds us not to take life too seriously and helps you to stay present and grounded.
-The job description of a travel nurse will always include caring for patients but don’t forget to care for yourself too.
+The job description of a travel nurse will always include patient care but don’t forget to care for yourself too.

 8) Get quality sleep.
 Persistent fatigue has a significant impact on your mental and emotional health, and there are a lot of things you can do to improve your quality of sleep.
-Going to bed at the same time each night is one of the top tips you’ll see when you google “How to get better sleep,” but for a nurse working 3 x 12’s ,this might not always be realistic.
+Going to bed at the same time each night is one of the top tips you’ll see when you google “How to get better sleep,” but for a staff nurse working 3 x 12’s ,this might not always be realistic.
 Find what works for you, develop a nightly routine that gets your body in sleep mode. (ex.
 Try sipping on a sleepy time tea and reading until your eyes get heavy!
 Meditation or other relaxation techniques are also great options!)
 Not only is sleep important to your health, but it’s the best mental “break” that you can get!